-The Biodiversity Information Office (BIO) was established in late 2020 to make Western Australian biodiversity data more discoverable, accessible, and useable.
-To deliver this change, BIO is developing a whole of state biodiversity data platform – provisionally referred to as the Western Australian Biodiversity Data Repository (WA‑BDR) – to mobilise biodiversity data from all environment-related sectors, including government, industry, research, and the community.
+The Biodiversity Information Office (BIO) is responsible for making Western Australian biodiversity data more discoverable, accessible, and useable.
+To deliver this change, BIO has developed the Dandjoo biodiversity data platform to mobilise data from all environment-related sectors, including government, industry, research, and the community.
+BIO’s day-to-day work also includes a program of data-sharing and outreach work, identifying and sourcing priority datasets for release, and managing a central catalogue of the state's taxonomic information.

-BIO is hosted by the Department of Biodiversity, Conservation and Attractions (DBCA), and also works in partnership with the Commonwealth Department of Agriculture, Water and the Environment as part of the Digital Environmental Assessment Program (DEAP).
-Through this codesign initiative, Western Australia will become the first State to deliver data for the Commonwealth’s new Biodiversity Data Repository in 2022, via integration with WA-BDR.
+BIO works in partnership with the Commonwealth Department of Climate Change, Energy, the Environment and Water (formerly Agriculture, Water and the Environment) as part of the cross-jurisdictional Digital Environmental Assessment Program.
+In 2022 Western Australia became the first State to deliver data for the Commonwealth’s new Biodiversity Data Repository as a part of this initiative.

 BIO is central to Western Australia’s long-term digital strategy for environmental assessment and approvals, supporting high-quality, efficient, and transparent decision-making with reliable data.
 To allow this, Dandjoo has been designed to support seamless integration with other government platforms, including the Department of Water and Environmental Regulation’s forthcoming Environment Online service.

 Robert Cechner Business Analyst & Principal Project Officer

 Amanda Barker Data Engineering Officer (Biodiversity Specialist)